leomrocha/data-analysis-exercises/README.md

 2. (E) For every search in the searches file, find out whether the search ended up in a booking or not.
 Write a file with the results.

+###Bonus Exercise: Ranking Web Service

+Wrap the output of the second exercise in a web service that returns the data in JSON format (instead of printing to the standard output).
+The web service should accept a parameter n>0.
+For the top 10 airports, n is 10.
+For the X top airports, n is X.

+#### Notes

+This exercise is solved in the files:

+ * ranker.py : contains the ranking algorithm
+ * ws_rank.py : contains the web service (depends on bottle.py)

+#### Dependences

+ * bottle.py
+ * pandas

+#### System requirements

+The program load the complete dataset in memory for the table bookings.py.
+The system needs enough memory for pandas to be able to load it.

+#### Launching

+To launch the program:
+$ python  ws_rank.py

+#### Usage
+The program returns a json object containing the airport and the number of passengers (pax).

+Getting the n top arrival airports:

+    localhost:8080/arrivals/first/100

+Getting the n last arrival airports:

+    localhost:8080/arrivals/last/100

 ##Possible problems

 ###Lacking familiarity with Pandas library